+- Annual inspections by IRWD staff.

-- Annual inspections by DSOD. - Periodic dam safety reviews that consider potential failure modes and risk analysis.
+- Annual inspections by DSOD.

+- Periodic dam safety reviews that consider potential failure modes and risk analysis.

 The Irvine Ranch Conservancy has facilities immediately downstream of the dam.
 Any anomalies that are not detected by IRWD operations and maintenance staff, may be observed and reported by members the general public at the Conservancy.
 There are also several homes situated near Rattlesnake Canyon Dam near New Point Road.
 These two areas - the Conversancy and nearby homes - are where members of the public would be able to observe the dam and report any anomalies.